W. Andy TaoProfessor—Analytical Chemistry and Chemical Biology(Courtesy)

 For Professor Tao's individual Home Page click here.

-My group focuses on the development of technologies based on the state-of-the-art mass spectrometry and chemically derivatized nanomaterials for functional proteomics.
-Examining changes in proteins of interest within cells under different physiological conditions will offer insights into understanding cellular and molecular mechanisms that cannot currently be obtained through traditional biological studies that usually focus on the detailed analysis of individual biomolecules.
+The Tao research group focuses on the development and applications of biological mass spectrometry for functional proteomics.
+Examining changes in proteins of interest and their modifications within cells under different physiological conditions will offer insights into understanding cellular and molecular mechanisms that cannot currently be obtained through traditional biological studies that usually focus on the detailed analysis of individual biomolecules.
 Functional proteomics thus holds significant promise for the discovery of diagnostic or prognostic protein markers, for the detection of new therapeutic targets, and as a powerful tool to further our understanding of basic biological processes and mechanisms.
-The realization of these expectations relies on the development of robust and highly sensitive and specific methods to identify and quantify proteins of interest.
+The realization of these expectations relies on the development of robust and highly sensitive and specific methods to identify and quantify important proteins and their specific modifications.

 EducationPh.D., Purdue University, 2001; Postdoctoral, Institute for Systems Biology, 2002-2004.